 7. Deliberate without being paralyzed.

 A word of caution for the overthinkers: Don’t mistake thoughtful reflection and analysis with action.
 The decision must be made, and even avoiding a decision is one, too.
 If you’re feeling paralyzed, set an expiration date for yourself.

-Not to be confused with any religious notions, a still spirit is one that is connected to brain, body and world.
-It’s an honest and patient look at how our past has shaped us and to work through those issues and defects of character that prevent us from growing into our best selves.
+Not to be confused with any religious notions, a still spirit is one that is connected to the brain, body and world.
+It’s an honest and patient look at how our past has shaped us, allowing us to work through those issues and defects of character that prevent us from growing into our best selves.

 8. Develop a strong moral compass.

-9. Steer clear of envy and jealousy and harmful desires.
+9. Steer clear of envy, jealousy and harmful desires.

 Beyond useless, these feelings can tear down our abilities to focus on what’s truly important.
 If you’re focused on someone else’s life, who is focused on yours?

 10. Come to terms with the painful wounds of your childhood.